Approach.

 I prioritise active listening and clear communication, as I believe these elements form the foundation of effective legal support.
 By ensuring clients feel heard and understood, I help foster the trust necessary for successful solicitor-client relationships, while efficiently managing case progression behind the scenes.

 Throughout her university years, Aliya was heavily involved in the university’s law clinic as a student advisor.
 This formative experience shaped her passion for pro bono work and exposed her to various aspects of legal practice, including client care, advising, drafting, and advocacy.
-While working across a range of personal legal services, she developed a particular interest in housing law and the immediate impact it has on people’s lives.
+While working across a range of personal legal services, she developed a particular interest in housing and employment law and the immediate impact it has on people’s lives.

-Aliya’s ultimate aspiration is to qualify as a solicitor, pursuing a goal that has remained consistent throughout her legal journey: to provide effective legal support to those who need it most.
+At Britton and Time, Solicitors Aliya primarily works on contentious litigation matters in property litigation, civil litigation and employment.
+These include debt recovery matters, residential landlord and tenant disputes and discrimination and whistleblowing claims.
+Her ultimate aspiration is to qualify as a solicitor, pursuing a goal that has remained consistent throughout her legal journey: to provide effective legal support to those who need it most.
 Her experiences have reinforced her commitment to accessible legal services and client-centred practice.

 2024